Chair, Associate Professor

 ART 328.
 Advanced Digital Studio.
 (Formerly Web Site Design); Students will create and design content for the digital and web environment.
 Projects will be at times linear/narrative, but also interactive and engaging new and open source applications.
 Prerequisite: or consent of instructor (3)

 ART 332.
 Graphic Design II.
 Visual Systems; Students will integrate typography and imagery in more complex systems and programs, with additional focus on Information design, publication design, and an introduction to motion sequences.
 We will also read and discuss writings of historical significance to the field.
-Prerequisite: .
+Prerequisite: ART 318.
 (3)

 ART 336.
 Ceramics II.
 Continuation of skills and issues introduced in Ceramics I, with emphasis placed on the potter’s wheel.
-Use of the potter’s wheel to create both functional and sculptural forms in clay.
 Introduction to glaze chemistry, with the goal of developing a personal palette of glazes.
-Prerequisite: .
+Prerequisite: ART 316.
 (3)

 ART 351.
-History of Art & Architecture II (Modern and Contemporary).
-Introduction to art and architecture from the eighteenth to the twenty-first centuries in Europe and especially North America, including Rococo, Neo-Classicism, Romanticism, Realism, Medieval revivals, Impressionism, Modernism, Pop, and Contemporary art.
+History of Art & Architecture II (c.
+1700 - present).
+This course offers an introduction to art and architecture from the eighteenth to the twenty-first centuries primarily in Europe and North America, with special attention given to the city of Chicago and diverse American artistic voices.
+Movements explored include Rococo, Neo-Classicism, Romanticism, Realism, Medieval revivals, Impressionism, Modernism, Pop, Conceptual, and especially the art of minority communities.
 Enrollment priority will be given to Art majors.
+Taking ART 251 immediately before this course is recommended.
+Offered every Spring semester.
+DUS, VPAV.
+NOTE: This course does not fulfill the entire VPA theme and covers only the domain of VPAV.
 (4)

 ART 352.
 Medieval and Byzantine Art.
-Exploration of the visual theology of Early Christian art and architecture, following its development in Constantinople alongside the Celtic and Carolingian culture of the Medieval West, and concluding in the artistic maturity of both these civilizations: Romanesque and Gothic in the West and Byzantine art in the East.
-Alternate years.
+Exploration of the visual theology of Early Christian art and architecture, following its development in Constantinople alongside the Celtic and Carolingian culture of the medieval West, and concluding in the artistic maturity of both these civilizations: Romanesque and Gothic in the West and Byzantine art in the East.
+Alternate years in Fall semester.
+Enrollment priority given to Art History majors.
+HP, VPAV.
+NOTE: This course does not fulfill the entire VPA theme and covers only the domain of VPAV.
 (4)

 ART 353.
-Renaissance Art.
-Examination of art and architecture from the fourteenth to the sixteenth centuries, in both Italian and Northern European contexts, including the impact of Protestantism on artistic production.
-Artists examined include Giotto, Duccio, Masaccio, Raphael, Michelangelo, Bellini, Dürer, Van Eyck, Van der Weyden, Bruegel and Holbein.
+Renaissance and Reformation Art.
+Exploration of art and architecture from the fourteenth to the sixteenth centuries, in Late Byzantine, Italian and Northern European contexts, including the impact of Protestantism.
+Artists examined include Cimabue, Giotto, Duccio, Masaccio, Fra Angelico, Raphael, Michelangelo, Bellini, Titian, Van Eyck, Van der Weyden, Dürer, Cranach, Holbein, Bruegel, and many others.
+Special attention is given to the way the Protestant Reformation conflicted with and was propagated by artistic production.
+Alternate years in Spring semester.
+Enrollment priority given to Art History majors.
+HP, VPAV.
+NOTE: This course does not fulfill the entire VPA theme and covers only the domain of VPAV.
 (4)

 ART 354.
 Non-Western Art.
 Introduction to the indigenous visual cultures of Africa, Asia and the Americas.
 Special attention is given to the theology of non-Christian religions and to the art and architectural expression of Christianity in non-European forms.
-Alternate years.
+Alternate years in Fall semester.
 (2)

 ART 381.
 New Media Art and Criticism.
 A workshop exploring the aesthetics of new screen media and digital interfaces.
 Assignments and projects will explore digital convergence, digital interactivity, digital spaces, digital temporalities, and digital narratives.
 Prerequisite: ART 318 or 326 or or .
 Also by consent of instructor.
 (3)